RAILS: A Robust Adversarial Immune-inspired Learning System: Experimental results

 \paragraph{Single-Stage Adaptive Learning.}

-The previous experiments demonstrate that static learning is effective in predicting present adversarial inputs.
-Here we show that using single-stage adaptive learning (SSAL), i.e., one-time hardening in the test phase, can improve the robustness of depth classifier.
-We generate $3000$ memory data from a group of test data in MNIST by feeding them into the RAILS framework.
-We then test whether the memory data can help DkNN defend the future evasion attack.
-The memory data works together with the original training data.
-We then randomly select another group of test data and generate $1000$ adversarial examples for evaluation.
-Table~\ref{tab4: acc_cnn_hard} shows that the SSAL improves RA of DkNN by $2.3\%$ with no SA loss using $3000$ memory data ($5\%$ of training data).
+In the previous sections we demonstrated that static learning is effective in predicting the class of current adversarial inputs.
+Here we show that RAILS can be implemented with single-stage adaptive learning (SSAL) to further improve accuracy and robustness.
+While the idea is not pursued in this paper, our SSAL results suggest that RAILS may be gainfully extended to the on-line learning setting.
+SSAL is implemented as follows.
+We first train a RAILS classifier on the training data as described in previous sections.
+Then we used RAILS to generate $3000$ memory data (B-cells) when a subset of test data taken from MNIST was used as input to the initially trained RAILS.
+We then merged this new data with the population of training data, creating an augmented training set.
+Finally, we randomly selected and adversarially modified another $1000$ test samples of MNIST, and, using RAILS with its expanded training data, evaluated its adversarial classification accuracy.
+Table~\ref{tab4: acc_cnn_hard} shows that the SSAL improves RA of DkNN by $2.3\%$ with no SA loss using by augmenting the training data with only $3000$ memory data samples (a total of $5\%$ increase of the training data).